StaPH-B/midwest-region/in-progress/outline.md

 "Bioinformatics is an interdisciplinary field that develops computational methods and tools for analyzing biological data"

 ### Disciplines that make up bioinformatics:
+Figures to be included:
+ - Venn diagram of biology, computer science, and mathematics.

  1. Biology, which is the "study of living organisms, divided into many specialized fields that cover their morphology, physiology, anatomy, behavior, origin, and distribution."
  2. Computer Science, which is the "study of the principles and use of computers."
  3. Mathematics, which is the "abstract science of number, quantity, and space."

-Figures to be included:
- - Venn diagram of biology, computer science, and mathematics

 ### What do bioinformaticians do?